Sexual Temptation and Female Friends

-Yesterday in Friends of the female persuasion I suggested that “avoiding the appearance of evil” is not biblically valid, much less commanded.
+Yesterday in Friends of the female persuasion I suggested “avoiding the appearance of evil” is not biblically valid, much less commanded.
 The comments, both on the blog and in my email, require a follow up, but today I want to look at the “female friends are an affair waiting to happen” line of thought.

 Certainly being friends with a woman makes it easier to end up in bed with her, but I think cheating is more about our hearts than it is about circumstance and opportunity.
 If most men were the sex crazed monsters some think we are, then avoiding any hint of friendship with a woman might be a wise, but completely useless precaution.
-Let’s face it, if most men were as given to sex with any woman, any time, there would be no need to form a friendship to end up in adultery!
+Let’s face it, if most men were given to sex with any woman, any time, there would be no need to form a friendship to end up in adultery!

 Are there men who will have sex with just about any woman they can get?
 Yes.
 There are also men who are so afraid of germs they will not go outside their own homes.
 Neither group is the norm, and neither group should be used to decide how the majority should act.
 Despite the bad press the male sex drive has gotten the last few decades, most men do not think primarily with their penises!
-What’s more, despite the fact that some men excuse their affair or porn use on a lack of sex with their wife, most men will not commit adultery simply because they are “not getting enough” at home.
-(They may well do it because of anger or frustration over a callous lack of caring for their sexual needs, that is about love and respect, not sex.)
+What’s more, despite the fact some men excuse their affair or porn use on a lack of sex with their wife, most men will not commit adultery simply because they are “not getting enough” at home.
+(They may well do it because of anger or frustration over a callous lack of caring for their sexual needs, which is about love and respect, not sex.)

 Yes, having a female friend might make it easier for some men to get up the courage to commit adultery, but the friendship is not what causes the affair.
 The reality is anyone who wants to cheat is going to find it sadly easy to do so.
-Thinking that not having female friends keeps one safe from an affair is like thinking closing your home’s windows will prevent you from being robbed when your front door is standing ajar!
+Thinking not having female friends keeps one safe from an affair is like thinking closing your home’s windows will prevent you from being robbed when your front door is standing ajar!

-Another thing to consider is attraction – if you know you are attracted to a woman, then be wise and do not give any opportunity for inappropriate feelings to grow.
+Another thing to consider is attraction – if you know you are attracted to a woman, then be wise and don’t give any opportunity for inappropriate feelings to grow.
 The tricky thing about this is it means we have to be honest with ourselves.
 If we just deny all our feelings about all women, then we are blind to potential problems.
 If we admit what we think and feel, then we can deal with those things in a wise and godly manner.
 While many men commit adultery with women they are not at all attracted to, there is certainly wisdom in not putting yourself where you are going to feel things you should not feel about a woman other than your wife.

 The bottom line: Hungry people are far more likely to steal food than those who are well fed.
 Yes, the sexually starved are probably at a bit more risk, but what really drives adultery is being emotionally malnourished, relationally hungry, or starved for respect.
 These hungers are the hook that opens a man to adultery.
-If you have any of these, you are at risk, and you should know that and take precautions.
-If you are not hungry in any of these ways, you really are not at risk unless your penis actually rules you.
+If you have any of these, you are at risk, and you should know it and take precautions.
+If you’re not hungry in any of these ways, you really are not at risk unless your penis actually rules you.